junxit/us-congress-bills-112/bill.md

 >       - **(ii)** *Security-based swap data reporting* Sections 3C(e) and 13A(a) of the Securities Exchange Act of 1934 and the rules and regulations of the Securities and Exchange Commission issued under such sections shall become effective on the later of—
 >         - **(I)** 90 days after the publication of the relevant final rule or regulation in the Federal Register, or such later date as may be specified in the rule or regulation; or
 >         - **(II)** the effective date otherwise applicable to such sections.
->       - **(iii)** *Swap data repositories* To facilitate compliance, before December 31, 2012, with the regulatory reporting provisions of this section, the Commodity Futures Trading Commission and the Securities and Exchange Commission may authorize the reporting of swap data and security-based swap data to any person then conducting the business described in section 1a(48) of the Commodity Exchange Act (7 U.S.C.
+>       - **(iii)** *Swap data repositories* To facilitate compliance, before September 30, 2012, with the regulatory reporting provisions of this section, the Commodity Futures Trading Commission and the Securities and Exchange Commission may authorize the reporting of swap data and security-based swap data to any person then conducting the business described in section 1a(48) of the Commodity Exchange Act (7 U.S.C.
 1a(48)) or section 3(a)(75) of the Securities Exchange Act of 1934 (15 U.S.C.
 78m), respectively, who has—
 >         - **(I)** provided notice to the relevant Commission of its intention to register as a swap data repository or security-based swap data repository, as applicable; and
 >         - **(II)** made such undertakings to the relevant Commission as such Commission has determined to be appropriate and in the public interest, consistent with this title.
+>     - **(C)** *Certain clearing provisions* Section 3C of the Securities Exchange Act of 1934 (15 U.S.C.
+78c–3) (except for subsections (e) and (h) of such section) and the rules and regulations of the Securities and Exchange Commission under such section shall take effect on the date otherwise applicable to such section.
+>     - **(D)** *Authority relating to speculative trading* Notwithstanding any other provision of this Act, this subsection shall not delay the use of any authority granted to the Securities and Exchange Commission and the Commodity Futures Trading Commission to address speculative trading, including the impact of such trading on the markets, users, or investors and consumers.
+The Commissions shall report to the appropriate committees of Congress on the use of such authority.
+>     - **(E)** *Prohibition on Federal bailouts* Notwithstanding paragraph (2), section 716 of this Act shall take effect on the date provided for in such section.

 ## § 2.
 Implementation analysis

-Section 712 of the Dodd-Frank Wall Street Reform and Consumer Protection Act (Public Law 111–203), as amended by section 1 of this Act, is amended by adding at the end the following:
+Section 712 of the Dodd-Frank Wall Street Reform and Consumer Protection Act (Public Law 111–203; 15 U.S.C.
+8302), as amended by section 1 of this Act, is amended by adding at the end the following:

 > - **(g)** *Implementation analysis* Notwithstanding any other provision of this title, the Commodity Futures Trading Commission and the Securities and Exchange Commission shall, before prescribing final rules and regulations under this title—
 >   - **(1)** conduct public hearings and roundtables and take testimony of affected market participants, experts and other interested parties, and solicit public comment, regarding—